 One of the suggestions being recommended is a weight training program, which begs the question, how young should you start weight training?

-Check out the A-Z exercise library to find appropriate exercises fo any age!
+Check out the exercise library to find appropriate exercises fo any age!

 Before answering this question it's important to draw a distinction between weight training and weight lifting.